MasTec (NYSE:MTZ) Updates FY 2021 Earnings Guidance

-MasTec (NYSE:MTZ) last posted its quarterly earnings results on Thursday, November 4th.
-The construction company reported $1.81 EPS for the quarter, topping the consensus estimate of $1.69 by $0.12.
-The firm had revenue of $2.40 billion for the quarter, compared to the consensus estimate of $2.28 billion.
-MasTec had a net margin of 4.70% and a return on equity of 19.79%.
-The business’s revenue was up 41.6% compared to the same quarter last year.
-During the same period last year, the firm posted $1.77 earnings per share.
-Equities analysts anticipate that MasTec will post 5.31 EPS for the current year.

 An institutional investor recently raised its position in MasTec stock.
-Morgan Stanley raised its position in shares of MasTec, Inc. (NYSE:MTZ) by 39.3% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 363,864 shares of the construction company’s stock after buying an additional 102,619 shares during the quarter.
-Morgan Stanley owned about 0.49% of MasTec worth $38,607,000 at the end of the most recent quarter.
-71.98% of the stock is owned by hedge funds and other institutional investors.
+LPL Financial LLC grew its holdings in MasTec, Inc. (NYSE:MTZ) by 2.9% in the third quarter, according to its most recent disclosure with the SEC.
+The fund owned 9,517 shares of the construction company’s stock after buying an additional 266 shares during the period.
+LPL Financial LLC’s holdings in MasTec were worth $821,000 at the end of the most recent reporting period.
+Institutional investors own 71.98% of the company’s stock.

 MasTec Company Profile